 4. Jerry Jay Jolly Trail System: 6 miles of loop trails (Moderate with rigorous sections)

 Directions: From Bayfield, take Hwy 13 South one-half mile to County J. Turn right and go 1.3 miles to the 4-way stop.
 Continue straight on Star Route for 2.3 miles to the Jerry Jolly/Pike’s Creek parking lot on the left-hand side of the road.

 The trail-head offers a large map of the extensive network of trails that wind through over one thousand acres of Bayfield County Forest, the Nourse Sugarbush State Natural Area, and the Mt.
-Ashawabay Recreational Area.
-Please note that the map is orientated to the north, but you are facing south.
+Ashwabay Recreational Area.
+Please note that the map is oriented to the north, but you are facing south.
 The hike begins on a ski trail that starts level until taking a dramatic hill down to Pike’s Creek (please remember this steep climb is the only way back to your vehicle).
 The trail then follows the creek to a steel bridge that enjoys fantastic views downstream.
 Just beyond the bridge on the left side is a single track hiking path that follows the other side of the creek before ascending out of the deep ravine to rejoin the ski trail.
 The ski trails are well posted and mowed several times throughout the summer.